 Airam Hernández has quickly become one of the most promising young tenors of his generation.
 The uniqueness of his timbre and his highly developed musicality has given him a place of honor between the rising stars in the opera world ever since the recent start of his career.

-In 2017, he successfully debut the roles of Apollo and Dionysos in Manfred Trojahn’s Orest at Opernhaus Zürich being considered “superbly performed” (Opera), “overwhelming…without any doubt, one of the main points of this Orest.” (Ópera Actual) and “outstanding success” (Oper Aktuell).
+In 2017 he successfully debuted the roles of Edgardo in Lucia de Lammermoor at the Opéra de Lausanne, conducted by the remembered Maestro Jesús López Cobos; Faust in Gounod’s homonymous masterpiece at Opera de Tenerife conducted by Maestro Francesco Ivan Ciampa; and also the roles of Apollo and Dionysos in Manfred Trojahn’s Orest at Opernhaus Zürich being considered “superbly performed” (Opera), “overwhelming…without any doubt, one of the main points of this Orest.” (Ópera Actual) and “outstanding success” (Oper Aktuell).

 Airam received his initial musical training as a french horn player for twelve years in the Conservatory of Santa Cruz de Tenerife mentored by Maestro Guillermo Zarzo.
 Lately he finished his formal vocal studies with Maestra Dolors Aldea in Barcelona.
 During his years of training he was given instruction by such illustrious singers and maestros as Vittorio Terranova, Dalton Baldwin, Lorraine Nubar, Dame Ann Murray, Fabio Luisi, Hedwig Fassbender, Eytan Pessen, Reinaldo Macías, Carlos Chausson, Dmitry Vdovin, Roger Vignoles, Laurent Naouri, Natalie Dessay and Mariella Devia.